 FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source, and online test capability.

-FCS_RNG.1.2 The TSF shall provide random numbers that meet AIS31 Class
+FCS_RNG.1.2 The TSF shall provide random numbers that meet capability to be used as a seed generator for a FIPS140-2 random number generator.